Home » Public Works » Projects and Programs » 1st Street Pedestrian Improvements

 Project Funding

-The 1st Street pedestrian Improvements are funded at the local, regional and state level.
-Funding sources from the City of Long Beach include Measure A, Measure M and Gas Tax funds.
-Other funding comes from the State of California’s Transportation Development Act and the Los Angeles County Development Authority, along with significant expected contributions from LA Metro and Los Angeles County Supervisor Janice Hahn.
+The 1st Street Pedestrian Improvements project is funded at the local, regional and state level.
+Funding sources from the City of Long Beach include Measure A, Measure M. Prop A, and Gas Tax funds.
+Other funding comes from the State of California’s Transportation Development Act and the Los Angeles County Development Authority, along with significant expected contributions from LA Metro and Los Angeles County.
 The Blue Line Rail Car was donated to the City from LA Metro in 2018.

 Draft Concepts